 Talking about her creative approach Justina Kochansky comments, “One of the most common reactions to my work has been, “Have you considered making it bigger?”
 There’s a strong belief that people are only willing to look at things if they’re large, that small is unworthy of notice.
-And yet how many hours a day are now spent looking at the screens of our phones?
+And yet how many hours a day are now spent looking at the screens of our phones?”

 Justina describes her approach to creating her eggshell art “Everything must find its proper proportion.
 Insects can’t get above a certain size or else they’d suffocate in their exoskeletons.
 Eggs are notoriously fragile but on closer examination they’re remarkably strong.
 And things which seem impressive to us can still break very easily.
 We’re all fragile in our own way.
 Perhaps an obsession with size is an attempt to ally ourselves with something stronger than ourselves, to deny our vulnerability.
-This ignores the ability of many small things to connect and build a stronger pattern.
+This ignores the ability of many small things to connect and build a stronger pattern.”

-The works in my show are an attempt to echo the patterns of nature.
+She goes on to say “The eggshell based artwork in my show are an attempt to echo the patterns of nature.
 Branches become neurons, eggs become gardens, all while strength and fragility play off each other.
-I examine the small through art to connect with the larger whole because I can’t escape the conviction that big, in art and life, ultimately does not outweigh the small.
+I examine the small through art to connect with the larger whole because I can’t escape the conviction that big, in art and life, ultimately does not outweigh the small.”